Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: LITERATURE REVIEW

 There have been a range of LfD methods that have considered adding temporal invariance to learned behaviours.
 Those can be roughly split into two categories, approaches that learn policies directly from demonstrations, and ones that infer rewards from demonstrations.

-\citep{khansari2011learning, khansari2014learning, gribovskaya2011learning, ijspeert2013dynamical} learn stable, time-invariant dynamical systems by utilising a temporal scaling variable similar to the one proposed in this work.
-However, those works infer policies from demonstrations directly.
-The problem of inferring time-invariant rewards, which are then used to synthesise successful policies, however is largely unexplored. \citep{noseworthy2020task, hristov2020learning} consider learning latent policy representations from multiple demonstrations.
+\cite{khansari2011learning, khansari2014learning, gribovskaya2011learning, ijspeert2013dynamical, koutras2020dynamic} learn stable, time-invariant dynamical systems by utilising a temporal scaling variable similar to the one proposed in this work.
+However, those behavioural cloning (BC) based works infer policies from demonstrations directly.
+Although valid approaches, they rely on sufficient number of demonstrations that can effectively recover the distribution that describes the task at hand \cite{osa2018algorithmic}.
+In contrast, we assume an insufficient numbers of demonstrations that require inferring the experts intent by recovering a reward function.
+The problem of inferring time-invariant rewards, which are then used to synthesise successful policies, however is largely unexplored. \cite{noseworthy2020task, hristov2020learning} consider learning latent policy representations from multiple demonstrations.
 They focus on disentangling different manners of executions in a learnt latent space that enable executions with different speeds.
-Those solutions, however can only scale to the speeds present in the training data and are generally known to require large number of demonstrations.
-Recent work, \citep{jin2020learning}, proposes a gradient-based solution that can handle misalignment of duration between the robot and expert’s demonstrations by learning a warping function capable of adapting demonstrations to feasible timescales.
-However, this work does not discuss generalisation of the learnt rewards to different speeds of execution.
+Those works, however can only scale to the speeds present in the training data and are known to require large number of demonstrations.
+Recent work, \cite{jin2020learning}, proposes a gradient-based solution from sparse demonstrations by learning a warping function capable of adapting demonstrations to feasible timescales.
+However, their focus is on scaling the demonstrator's trajectories to the capabilities of a particular robot as opposed to enabling different speeds of execution.
+Further, they do not address the problem of learning from multiple misaligned demonstrations.